Luis Jiménez (sculptor): Health

-As a child, his left eye was shot by a BB gun.
+As a child, Jiménez's left eye was shot by a BB gun.
 Surgeries corrected his vision, but he developed persistent migraines and got a glass eye later in life.

-As a young adult who was then teaching art at a junior high school, he was temporarily paralyzed from the chest down in a car accident.
+When he was a young adult teaching art at a junior high school, he was temporarily paralyzed from the chest down in a car accident.

 In his later years, he had a heart attack and required hand surgery.